alexman0145/MyAPIRestful/README.md

 In the Browser anter this URL and add ```/swagger``` for access at swagger

-You can now add, check, update and delete the produit
+You can now add, check, update and delete a product

 ![image](https://github.com/user-attachments/assets/54d77b95-ec08-415a-ae54-719987dc4a92)